Trenbolone enanthate

 Trenbolone enanthate is a synthetic and injected anabolic–androgenic steroid (AAS) and a derivative of nandrolone which was never marketed.
-It is the C17β enanthate ester and a long-acting prodrug of trenbolone.
+It is the C17β enanthate ester long-acting prodrug of trenbolone.
 Trenbolone enanthate was never approved for medical or veterinary use but is used in scientific research and has been sold on the black market for use by bodybuilders and athletes under the name Trenabol.

 Side effects

 As trenbolone enanthate is a rather potent AAS, it has several potential side effects:

 Psychological

 Anabolic-androgenic steroid (AAS) users report significant psychological changes.
 AAS-induced fluctuations in testosterone, affect the brain's structure and function, potentially leading to mood disorders and aggressive behavior.
 Trenbolone enanthate users have reported significant psychological changes, including increased aggression, mood instability, and impaired social interactions.
-Prolonged use of AAS may also lead to psychological dependence, with approximately 1/3 of users experiencing withdrawal symptoms upon cessation.
+Prolonged use of AAS may also lead to psychological dependence.

 Reproductive health

 Anabolic-androgenic steroids impact male reproductive health.
 Their misuse can lead to a condition known as anabolic steroid-induced hypogonadism (ASIH), where natural testosterone production is suppressed.
 The decreased testosterone production leads to decreased sperm production and can cause prolonged infertility even after stopping use.
 Chronic AAS use increases the risk of infertility due to its impact on hormonal balance, and some effects such as gynecomastia may not be reversible.